What is Malvertising?

 Get Started With cleanAD

-Whether your site or app is actively being attacked by malicious ads or you want to have a solution in place for preventative measures, cleanAD’s exceptionally easy-to-implement cybersecurity platform is available to protect publisher digital advertising revenue and visitor user experiences.
+Whether your site or app is actively being attacked by malicious code from bad ads or you want to have a solution in place for preventative measures, cleanAD's exceptionally easy-to-implement cybersecurity platform is available to protect publisher digital advertising revenue and visitor user experiences.

 Using behavioral analysis, cleanAD minimizes the impact and profitability of malicious ads and yields fewer false positives and false negatives, so you can make the most of your ad monetization.